 Compared to ‘picking a priority’ this was so much easier to work into my life.
 Clearly, I understand what ‘do it earlier in the day’ means a lot more than I understand priorities!

 My morning routine is flexible and the time spent on a task can vary.
 But otherwise, it’s much the same every day.
 Brush teeth, feed the cat, make a pot of tea, make lunch, eat breakfast, put out clothes, shower, pack bag, exit for the day’s adventures.

 I decided to approach my mission in 2 ways.
 Firstly I thought about things I sometimes did in the morning and whether I should do them more often.
 Winners here were cooking and exercise.
 I occasionally cook in the morning.
 This combines thrift (hello Economy 7) and the luxury of hot lunch or ready to go dinner.
 I decided that I could do this more often.
 It’s not that much effort for definite benefits.
 I’ve been trying to think about whether I want to cook the next morning as I eat dinner (advance planning in action!).

 Exercise is something I’m currently failing to fit in during the day.
-My plans for lunchtime walks often get swallowed up by the other things that are going on.
+Other things that are going on often swallow up my plan for a lunchtime walk.
 Getting it out the way early is working well.
 A 20-minute walk makes me feel I’ve had some of the day just for me.

 So, on the whole, I have to report that looking at getting things ‘out of the way’ first thing is definitely working.
 It’s also encouraged me to look at my job list and see what I get out of the way to make my afternoon more relaxed.
 It’s not quite a cure for procrastination but it helps!